 Merit Systems Protection Board (MSPB) Attorneys

+Melville Johnson, P.C. is familiar with Federal Employment and MSPB Law inside and out.
+Whether you are looking for assistance with a Federal Discipline case, Federal Removal or Suspension, a Reduction In Force or MSPB appeal, we can help!
 Being wrongfully disciplined or terminated from a federal employment position can no doubt mark a time of tension and strain in your life, and having a skilled lawyer by your side that is familiar with the MSPB process will be essential.
 If you are dealing with a Federal Employment Law issue, we encourage you to fill out the form to your right or call our firm today for a free case evaluation.
 We look forward to hearing from you!

 Types of MSPB Cases We Handle

 As a government employee, you may be subject to federal disciplinary action if there are allegations of misconduct or lack of performance against you.
 The disciplinary process will begin with a federal investigation, and then continue with proceedings in federal court.
 When the court issues a decision, you may have the right as a federal employee to appeal the decision and disciplinary action in MSPB (Merit Systems Protection Board) court.

 Federal Removal: A decision to remove an employee from a position at a government agency is a serious matter, but it is important to note that the decision is not necessarily final or irreversible.
 There are numerous rules and regulations regarding federal removal which must be adhered to, depending on the federal agency and the employee's position.
 We represent employees in all 50 states and government agencies, and are glad to offer free legal consultations to government employees dealing with removal from their position.